Alan Arkin, Oscar-winning actor, dead at 89 | KRDO

 Most recently, Arkin was was nominated for Emmy, Golden Globe and SAG awards for his comedic turn in the Netflix series “The Kominsky Method.”

-Fellow actors Viola Davis and Patton Oswalt paid tribute to Arkin on social media.
+Fellow actors including Viola Davis and Patton Oswalt paid tribute to Arkin on social media.

 “Our work inspired a generation of actors and reminded us how powerful our art can shift us,” Davis wrote on Instagram.
 “Rest well!
 May flights of angels sing thee to thy rest.”